Note: this story was originally published in 2019 and has been updated to reflect new AAP guidelines released in 2023.

 Pediatric obesity is a growing problem.
 One third of children in the U.S. are either overweight or affected by obesity.
 For parents and caregivers of children with obesity or at risk of obesity, the information on the issue can be overwhelming.
 Is it a dietary problem?
 Is it genetics?
 Or does your kid simply need more exercise?

 On January 9, 2023, the American Academy of Pediatrics released new guidelines centered on obesity prevention.
 The guidelines take into account a simple truth: pediatric obesity is far more complicated than any single problem or solution.
 Children’s brains aren’t fully developed, so methods that may help adults rarely apply to kids.
 In addition, since children are not autonomous individuals – both legally and developmentally – solving the problem requires a collective effort involving a child’s entire support system.
 In addition, environmental factors, such as where a child lives and their access to health food and physical activity, can have a major impact as well.

-Familiarizing yourself with the latest research and trends in pediatric obesity is a good place for caregivers to start.
+These new guidelines incorporate the latest trends in research and clinical treatment to provide a roadmap for families and caregivers to address obesity.
 We’ve enlisted Stephen Cook, M.D., M.P.H., associate professor of Pediatrics at the Golisano Children’s Hospital at the University of Rochester Medical Center to answer some common questions about obesity and how these new guidelines will affect treatment going forward.